catalystdao/catalyst/evm/README.md

 - Cross chain swaps acknowledgement and timeout
 - Security limit

-Note that contracts derived from this one cannot be used directly but rather via proxy contracts.
-For this, `SwapVaultCommon.sol` implements [Initializable.sol](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Initializable) to ensure that the vault proxies are correctly setup.
+Note that contracts derived from this one cannot be used directly but should be used via proxy contracts.
+For this, `SwapVaultCommon.sol` implements [Initializable.sol](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Initializable) to ensure that vault proxies are correctly setup.

 ## SwapVaultVolatile.sol

 Extends `SwapVaultCommon.sol` with the price curve $P(w) = \frac{W}{w}$.
-This approximates the constant product AMM (also called $x \cdot y = k$), mostly known from Uniswap v2 and Balancer.
+This implements the constant product AMM (also called $x \cdot y = k$), known from Uniswap v2 and Balancer.

 ## SwapVaultAmplified.sol

-Extends `SwapVaultCommon.sol` with the price curve $P(w) = \frac{1}{w^\theta} \cdot (1-\theta)$.
+Extends `SwapVaultCommon.sol` with the price curve $P(w) = \left(1 - \theta\right) \frac{W}{(W w)^\theta}$.
 This introduces an argument $\theta$ which gives control over the flattening of the swap curve, such that the marginal price between assets is closer to 1:1 for a greater amount of swaps.
 With $\theta = 0$ the pool always delivers 1:1 swaps.
 This resembles Stable Swap, but with the advantage of allowing for asynchronous swaps.

 ## SwapVaultFactory.sol